aisingapore/TagUI/docs/reference.rst

 Excel
 ********************

-Perform read, write, copy, delete actions on Excel files.
-Works with both Windows and Mac Excel apps. `See this link <https://github.com/kelaberetiv/TagUI/issues/1081#issuecomment-902058917>`_ for notes of passed test cases and known limitations for this feature.
+Perform read, write, copy, delete actions on Excel files using standard Excel formula ``[workbook]sheet!range``.
+This feature works with both Windows and Mac Excel apps. `See this link <https://github.com/kelaberetiv/TagUI/issues/1081#issuecomment-902058917>`_ for notes of passed test cases and known limitations for this feature.

 By default, the Excel app will be opened and run in the background.
 If you want the automated actions on Excel to be in focus in foreground, you can set it with ``excel_focus = true`` in your workflow.
 Use ``excel_focus = false`` to set it off again in your workflow.